 In the mixer grinder, grind mint leaves, tamarind, and chiles.

-Heat oil in the pan, add fennel seeds, peanuts.
+Heat oil in the pan, and add fennel seeds and peanuts.
 Once the peanuts roasted 80%, add chopped onion and continue to saute it.

-Once the onion becomes soft, add ground mint mixture.
+Once the onion becomes soft, add the ground mint mixture.

-In the medium to slow flame, cook it till it reaches the thick consistency.
+In a medium to low hear, cook until it reaches a thick consistency.

 Add Rice and salt.
-Gently mix this with the wooden ladle, so that the rice should not get loosen their shape.
+Gently mix this with the wooden spoon so that the rice does not loosen its shape.

 Serve it with curd and with some chips.
 It can also be packed for lunch.